 Make your content look and feel friendly

-At best people skim through content it quickly
+At best people skim through the content quickly

 At worst they skip it entirely wondering who has time to sort through and try and decipher the messages.
 Always keep in mind, a picture is worth a thousand words.
 It does not mean you need to highlight everything.

-People don’t believe in hype, but do not water down content
+People don’t believe in hype, but do not water down the content

 You want to highlight the uniqueness of the community and its businesses and the benefits available.
 Community members and tourists are flooded with content full of bloated promises, shouted from every which way you can imagine.
 So while the other marketers are using this sort of strategy, do this instead.
 Always add proof to the promises.